StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

         roof with no shingles.. faster and normally better.
 Just disabled in volume/slicing mode obviously..

+GXSMScreenShot3D-view-GL4-setup-view-surface3D Scene View Control, typical settings for a surface terrain like rendering.
+GXSMScreenShot3D-view-GL4-setup-surface-material-surface3D Scene View
+Material/Color control, typical settings for a surface terrain like rendering.
+GXSMScreenShot3D-view-GL4-setup-render-options-surface3D Scene View Options, typical settings for a surface terrain like rendering.
+GXSMScreenShot3D-view-GL4-setup-annotationsScene annotations.

+GXSMScreenShot3D-view-GL4-volumeVolume rendering example.

+GXSMScreenShot3D-view-GL4-setup-view3D Scene View Control, typical settings for a volume rendering.
+GXSMScreenShot3D-view-GL4-setup-render-options3D Scene View Option, typical settings for a volume rendering.
+GXSMScreenShot3D-view-GL4-setup-surface-material3D Scene View
+Material/Color control, typical settings for a volume rendering.

 ### The general purpose "Profile 1D" view

-[]{#Gxsm-Profile label="Gxsm-Profile"} For several purposes Gxsm can show data using the a general purpose representation (XY-plot).
+[]{#Gxsm-Profile label="Gxsm-Profile"} For several purposes Gxsm can show data using the a general purpose *Profile*-View representation (XY-plot).

+GXSMScreenShotShowLineProfile as used by the Show-Line object (old version gxsm2).

+GXSMScreenShotanalysis-2d-profile-measuring-1dGxsm3 Profile View of data section with cursors A,B eneabled for measuring.

-In the view-mode it shows the currently measured line or the first or via popup menu () selected line of the data set.
-The option loads all profiles at once, be careful using this with huge scan (lots of memory needed).
-The scaling is (with respect to shown tickmarks) only correct for all profiles, if the option or is activated[^5].
+In the view-mode *Profile* 1D it shows the currently measured line or the first or via popup menu (*Data Select*/...) selected line of the data set.
+The *All* option loads all profiles at once, be careful using this with huge scan (lots of memory needed).
+The scaling is (with respect to shown tickmarks) only correct for all profiles, if the option *Y* Scaling/hold or *Y* Scaling/expand only is activated[^5].

 #### Pop-up Menu

-The popup menu of the offer the folowing options:
+The popup menu of the *Profile* View offer the folowing options:

 File